The following are some of Dr. Sampson’s research articles pertaining to service design and innovation.

 - Download…(153KB PDF file) – Download Japanese translation…(335KB PDF file)

-The Sampson and Froehle 2006 article on the Unified Service Theory.
+The Sampson and Froehle 2006 article on the Unified Service Theory, a scientific basis for understanding service businesses.

 - Article: Sampson, S. E., Froehle, C. M. (2006).
 Foundations and Implications of a Proposed Unified Services Theory.
 Production and Operations Management, 15(2), 329-343.